Juancapp/BaSP-A2022-Etapa-1/README.md

         - Enter the following URL: https://juancapp.github.io/BaSP-A2022-Etapa-1/Semana-03/index.html

     Descripcion:
-        - I've' continued to develop the same page as the previous week.
+        - Main change: Now responsive and flexbox.
-        - Now responsive and flexbox.
+        - I've continued to develop the same page as the previous week.
-        - I've copied the contents of the "Semana-02" folder from the previous week and pasted it into the "Semana-03" folder to modify the css.
+        - I've copied the contents of the "Semana-02" folder from the previous week and pasted it into the "Semana-03" folder to modify the CSS.
         - I've tried to use relative and absolute positions minimally except for the sidebar in which I've used position fixed
         - I've added the div of class "header-main-footer" that contains inside the main, header and footer to facilitate the use of display flex.
         - I've separated the style.css by the following sections of the document: